Cornell-MAE-UG/Joseph-Rachiele-Portfolio-jar574/index.md

 Hello world!
 My name is {{ site.name }}.

 I am an undergraduate senior studying Mechanical Engineering at Cornell University.
-This upcoming spring semster, I plan to finish my major requirements as well as my minor requirments while starting courses for a Master's in Mechanical Engineering.
+This upcoming spring semester, I plan to finish my major requirements as well as my minor requirments while starting courses for a Master's in Mechanical Engineering.
 My expected undergraduate grduation is Spring 2026 and my expected Master's Degree graduation is Spring 2027.

 My passion for engineering stems from  my childhood obsession with Star Wars and my desire to have a tangible, postivie impact on the world.
 Having a good background in math and science, I wished to pursue engineering in college to both work with my strengths and stimulate my interest.